PIEthonista/CalCOFI_Data/README.md

 <h3>TechEdu ML 2022</h3>

-<p>This repository contains over 60 years of oceanographic data from The California Cooperative Oceanic Fisheries Investigations (CalCOFI).
+<p>This repository contains over 60 years of oceanographic data from <a href='http://calcofi.org/about-calcofi.html'>The California Cooperative Oceanic Fisheries Investigations (CalCOFI)</a>.
 The data above is purposely reenginered to suit the needs of TechEdu ML 2022's Machine Learning Tutorials.
 The above data is originally sourced from
 <a href='https://www.kaggle.com/datasets/sohier/calcofi'>Kaggle</a>.</p>